 Individual Retirement Accounts

-Please call us at 941-955-4263 for more details and for the letter to send your IRA policy administrator to take advantage of this giving opportunity.
+Please call us at 941-955-4263 for more details to take advantage of this giving opportunity.

 Other assets may also be used to fund a substantial gift to the parish.
 Should you wish to receive more information, contact Mr. John Walsworth at 941-955-4263.